 Tactic: Equip your teams with a Big Idea framework and vision roadmap.
 These are guides used to help customers reflect on their current situation.
 Effectively used in early discovery conversations, they are a structured way to chart the path forward.
 Reps must establish a vision for the future before they attach solutions, not the other way around.

 2. Build the business case for your Champion.
-At the end of discovery, reps should have the narrative they will use to sell to Executives.
+At the end of discovery, reps should have the narrative they will use to sell to executive decision makers.
 This selling story is typically focused on overall enterprise ROI and the broader business benefits.
 But reps aren’t usually in the position to deliver this message solo.
-Business case content is needed for the Champion as the rep’s partner in the sales process.
+Business case content is needed for the Champion, your customer advocate working as the rep’s partner in the sales process.
 Champions can be powerful channels to deliver your message to other internal influencers.
 Ideally, this business case narrative will position Champions more strategically to their bosses and peers.
 Every rep should be able to build an initial outline of this from early discovery activities.

 Tactic: Equip your teams with templated ‘Champion’ content that can be tailored after a discovery call.
 Templates should focus on the business issues, priorities, and case for change (not your solution).